Articles Related to this Video:

-So what we’re doing at the moment is we’re going to motion out the spine in the neck area and the patient is reporting if anything is tender throughout the spine.
-So I palpate with the hand – palpation means the chiropractor feels in the vicinity of the tightness where the joints aren’t moving.
+So what we’re doing at the moment is we’re going to motion out the spine so in the neck area and the patient - that would be me - is reporting if there’s anything that’s tender - and it’s all tingling through here - throughout the spine - really hurts.
+So we’re just going to palpate and with our hands – that’s palpation just means the chiropractor'll feel for the areas in the vicinity of the tightness where the joints aren’t moving.

-And so the adjustment part is just a high-velocity, low-amplitude thrust and it is administered through direction of restriction through the joint.
-And we just take the neck into a certain position and just give it a little pop and that should make you feel like it’s freed up a little bit.
+And so the adjustment part is just a high-velocity, low-amplitude thrust and it's administered through direction of restriction through the joint.
+And we just take the neck into a certain position and just give it a little pop and that should hopefully make you feel like it’s freed up a little bit.

-Again we will motion out chiropractic to feel if there are any restrictions and I’ll ask the patient if there is any tenderness at all as we go through the spine.
-So I’ll do a trigger point on this muscle – just hold that for ten.
+Again we will motion out chiropractic just to feel if there are any restrictions and I’ll ask the patient if there is any tenderness at all as we go through the spine. - It’s all tender. - So all tender throughout. - Oww, that one hurt back there. - and a little bit through here.
+So I’ll do a treatment point on this muscle – yeah - just hold that for ten.
 Knots appear in the muscle and if we can press on them with enough pressure, it will dissipate the tension.
 As the tension dies down, the muscle spasm will die down as well.
 So we’ll do another adjustment through the mid-thoracic spine here where the joints are a little bit stuck.